mcginav/Election_Analysis/README.md

  The analysis of the election show that:
  - There were 369,111 votes cast in the election.
  - The candidates were:
- Charles Casper Stockholm
+ Charles Casper Stockholm,
- Diana DeGette
+ Diana DeGette,
- Raymon Anthony Doane
+ Raymon Anthony Doane,
  - The candidate results were:
- Charles Casper Stockholm received 23% of the vote and 85,213 number of votes Diana DeGette received 73.8% of the vote and 272,892 number of votes Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes -The winner of the election was:
+ -Charles Casper Stockholm received 23% of the vote and 85,213 number of votes -Diana DeGette received 73.8% of the vote and 272,892 number of votes -Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes -The winner of the election was:
 Diana DeGette, who received 73.8% of the vote and 272,892 number of votes